chauff/cse1500-web-transcripts/Lecture-http.md

 Data corruption occurs regularly, the Internet spans the entire globe, billions of devices are connected to it.
 To route a message it has to pass through several devices, all of which run on software.
 And software is buggy (which in the worst case can lead to [catastrophic errors](https://raygun.com/blog/costly-software-errors-history/)).

 MD5 stands for **message digest** and acts as a sanity check: the HTTP message content is hashed into a 128 bit value (the checksum). *Hashing* simply means that data of arbitrary size is mapped to data of fixed size in a deterministic manner.
+The MD5 checksum algorithm is described in [RFC 1321](https://tools.ietf.org/html/rfc1321).
 Once a client receives an HTTP response message that contains an MD5 checksum (computed by the server based on the message body), it then computes the checksum of the messages body as well and compares it with the server-provided value.
 If there is a mismatch, the client should assume that the content has been corrupted along the way and thus it should request the web resource again.

 `Content-MD5` remains in use today as a simple checking mechanism (e.g. [Amazon's S3 service relies on it](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectPUT.html)), although it has been removed in the HTTP/1.1 revision of 2014, as indicated in [RFC 7231, Appendix B](https://tools.ietf.org/html/rfc7231):